 On this page

-- Chunk 1: Defining a Custom ComfyUI Type and the Base Class Contract
+- Chunk 1: Defining the Custom Type and Base Class Contract

-- Chunk 3: Concrete Subclass — Minimal but Complete
+- Chunk 3: A Concrete Subclass Is Almost Trivially Simple

 - Chunk 4: The Cartesian Combination Engine